-How and when to replace a temperature and pressure relief valve (TPR) in water heaters – a step-by-step guide.
-Find out how T&P relief valve, as the safety component, brings you reliable water heating and what you should do to keep it operational.
-Water leaking?
+How to replace a temperature and pressure relief valve (TPR) in water heaters – a step-by-step guide.
+Find out how the T&P relief valve, as the safety component, brings you reliable water heating and what you should do to keep it operational.
+Is you hot water leaking?
 Check the TPR valve.
 Check out the problems related to the valve malfunction.

-The temperature and pressure relief valve (TPR or T&P) is the safety device that is found on all types of water heaters and is designed to prevent water from boiling or overheating.
+The temperature and pressure relief valve (TPR or T&P) is the safety device found on all types of water heaters and is designed to prevent water from boiling or overheating.

 Note: Almost every water tank heater has the temperature and pressure relief valve factory installed, while on tankless appliances, PRV or pressure relief valve is recommended.